appsbotta/LangChain/README.md

 ### Celebrity.py

-A script that explores celebrity data using LangChain's functionalities.

-### prac.ipynb

-A Jupyter Notebook containing various practice exercises and examples related to LangChain.
+A script that explores web to get the data related to a Celebrity given his name and any 5 major events happend around his DOB

 ## Installation